 Drone training course overview:

-This is the 3-day CAA approved course at a venue in your chosen location.
-The price includes Ground school, Theory Examination, Operations Manual ratification and Flight Evaluation.
+This is the 2-day CAA approved course (with the option to extend to 3 days if you want to complete your operations manual and flight test without delay).
+The price includes Ground school, Theory Examination, Operations Manual ratification and Operational Evaluation (flight test).

 Day 1 & 2 Ground School –

-This is the two-day ground school theory element of the course, the first day of the drone training course will begin with an introduction for both new and experienced pilots as to what the course will entail and what each day’s outcomes will be.
+This is the two-day ground school theory element of the course.
+The first day of the course will begin with an introduction for both new and experienced pilots as to what the course will entail and what each day’s outcomes will be.
 Throughout day 1 the topics covered will include:

 - Air Law